 - Read your Student Handbook.
-Follow each module on Moodle/ Sharepoint. - Attend Induction and do everything you can to understand how things work this will make your life easier once your programme starts. - Attend lectures, you will benefit, particularly if you reflect afterwards on what was said, what you understand and what you did not understand. - Even if you are given lecture handouts, you will find taking your own notes helpful to your concentration. - Attend and participate in seminars, tutorials and workshops, they are ways of enhancing your understanding. - Time manage your workload and submsission research and planning. - Know where to hand in coursework using Turnitin on Moodle. - Submit coursework on time with full referencing. - Ensure you understand the Extenuating/ Mitigating Circumstances procedure should you need it.
+Follow each module on Moodle/ Sharepoint. - Attend Induction and do everything you can to understand how things work this will make your life easier once your programme starts. - Attend lectures, you will benefit, particularly if you reflect afterwards on what was said, what you understand and what you did not understand. - Even if you are given lecture handouts, you will find taking your own notes helpful to your concentration. - Attend and participate in seminars, tutorials and workshops, they are ways of enhancing your understanding. - Time manage your workload and submission research and planning. - Know where to hand in coursework using Turnitin on Moodle or Teams. - Submit coursework on time with full referencing. - Ensure you understand the Extenuating/ Mitigating Circumstances procedure should you need it.
 Speak to the HE Department for any queries HEOffice@exe-coll.ac.uk - Ask for help if you feel you need it.
-Speak to your tutor regarding academic support - Mental health and counselling services are available at Greystone House, at Hele Road or speak with Carmen Dix, HE Disability Advisor for further assistance https://adexecollacuk.sharepoint.com/sites/AdultLearning/SitePages/Disability-and-Well-being-Support.aspx - Find a peer or group to share ideas and work collaboratively with. - Find out more about the bibliographical referencing system you need to use and how much referencing is expected in each piece of work at this level.
+Speak to your tutor regarding academic support. - Exeter College has created a specific support programme with a wide range of services and extra curricular activities for HE and Adult students.
+These can be found on Sharepoint and will be discussed and signposted during tutorials. kattoomey@exe-coll.ac.uk - Find a peer or group to share ideas and work collaboratively with. - Find out more about the bibliographical referencing system you need to use and how much referencing is expected in each piece of work at this level.
 Speak to your tutor https://libguides.exeter.ac.uk/referencing - Do use reading lists and add to them